Koinly vs Cointracker Crypto Tax Software? The Winner Is?

 Ease of Use?

-How I determined ease of use is watching demos of 2 people using both software.
+How I determined ease of use is by watching demos of 2 people using both software.
 Then I made a decision on what I thought was easier to use and why.

 Here is the demo on using Koinly.

-After looking at both products, I prefer Cointracker.
-It has a nice user interface and breaks things where you can see all the money you’re earning from all your wallets.
+It has a nice user interface and breaks things down so that you can see all the money you’re earning from all your wallets.

 It also breaks down long-term capital gains tax and short-term capital gains tax.

-This round I’m going to give it to Cointracker.
+This round, I’m going to give it to Cointracker.

 Conclusion